awab-hassan/01-ecommerce-DEVOPS/README.md

 ## What Was Built

 **1. Dockerized the Java application**
-- Wrote a multi-stage `Dockerfile` to build and package the Spring Boot app
+- Wrote a `Dockerfile` to build and package the Spring Boot app
 - Pushed the image to Amazon ECR

 **2. Provisioned EKS cluster with Terraform**
-- Created VPC, subnets, and IAM roles using Terraform modules
+- Created VPC, subnets (public/private), and IAM roles using Terraform modules
 - Deployed a managed EKS cluster with worker node groups

 **3. Deployed application on EKS**